FiddlyDigital/Anonimizer/README.md

 > Dear Ava,
 > I hope this email finds you well.
 I have an important request on behalf of Charlotte from our team.
 Charlotte would greatly appreciate it if you could reach out to Benjamin at safeexample1@example.com and ask him to call her regarding the Purchase Order (PO) that needs to be sorted urgently.
-> Additionally, Charlotte would like to inquire about the progress and any updates regarding the "#Alligator Deal."
-It seems to be a significant opportunity, and she would like to stay informed and ensure everything is on track.
+> Additionally, Charlotte would like to inquire about the progress and any updates regarding the #Alligator Deal.
+She would like to stay informed and ensure everything is on track.
 > Best Regards,

 Response Rehydrated, with original context and values restored:

 > Dear Jim,
 > I hope this email finds you well.
 I have an important request on behalf of Maria from our team.
 Maria would greatly appreciate it if you could reach out to Philip at cfo@client.com and ask him to call her regarding the Purchase Order (PO) that needs to be sorted urgently.
 >Additionally, Maria would like to inquire about the progress and any updates regarding the #Acquisition Deal.
-It seems to be a significant opportunity, and she would like to stay informed and ensure everything is on track.
+She would like to stay informed and ensure everything is on track.
 > Best Regards,

 ## Usage